bclynch/pomb-old/README.md

 ## Todos

+# THE TRICK WHERE YOU CAN PASS IN VARS TO SCSS IS IN THE GRID COMPONENT.
+CAN MAKE USE OF THAT WITH THE MAP STUFF I THINK

 #### Trip report page

 - Work on the pane UI.
 Browser UI is row flex while mobile UI is column flex.